 Send Them a Friendly Email Reminder

-People are insanely busy throughout the work week.
+People are insanely busy throughout the work week, some weeks they don’t pay on time because they forget.
 It’s easy for someone to see your invoice come in, perhaps even look at it, and forget to pay it.
 Some clients may mean well but just aren’t super organized and may just lose track of time.

 This is why your first step should always be to send your client a friendly email reminding them that you haven’t been paid yet.
 Some invoicing software may even allow you to send a reminder manually or automatically if you haven’t been paid yet and want to follow up.